crgoldstein/CS410/raytracer/README.txt

 README.txt
 ------------

-CS410 Assignment 2:
+CS410 Assignment 3:
 ---------------------

 	This is the starting point for a full ray-tracing program.
 This project reads 3D camera specifications and one or more 3D objects defined in a driver file along with light source specifications and material properties of the objects.
 Thus rendering a colorful scene.
-This project only has the illumination model that includes ambient and diffuse components.
+This project only has the illumination model that has the ability to render polygons , spheres, ambient, diffuse and specular reflection and shadows.

 How To Run: